-Creating artificial water waves on the resin surface can be done in various ways, such as using a hair dryer to create waves, using a mouthpiece, or another way that we would like to present is to create the most realistic water waves by using Gel Medium.
+Creating artificial water waves on the resin surface can be done in various ways, such as using a hair dryer to create waves, or another way that we would like to present is to create the most realistic water waves by using Gel Medium.

 What is Gel Medium?